cmartti/Reinforcement_learning_trading/README.md

-A Reinforcement Learning model that trains a agent to be able to optimally pick a portfolio.
+This is a Reinforcement Learning model that trains a agent to be able to optimally pick a portfolio.
 The agent can at each time period (trading day) choose to buy/sell either a stock or bond.
 The agent can also choose to hold its current portfolio.
 Currently, the next periods stock price is simulated using a GBM.